17 June 2021

 Primary Health Insights is a highly secure environment that has passed independent cybersecurity tests against industry and government benchmarks.
 It has also undergone, and will continue to undergo, stringent privacy impact assessments, as part of the operational processes and governance framework of the platform.

 Built using Microsoft Azure cloud technology, each participating PHN has its own independent, secure “lock-box” for the hosting of their data, with complete control over its access and use.

 Alongside the transition from project to operational mode, WA Primary Health Alliance is now focussed on the development of the platform’s analytics and reporting capabilities.

 In late August 2020, the project transitioned from a platform development phase to a pilot phase.
-WAPHA established its own secure “lock-box” on the Primary Health Insights platform, tested the platform’s capability and has migrated its own data into this environment.
-This includes the data that was routinely collected from WA general practices and previously stored by Curtin University on behalf of the WAPHA.
+WA Primary Health Alliance established its own secure “lock-box” on the Primary Health Insights platform, tested the platform’s capability and migrated its own data into this environment.
+This included data that was routinely collected from WA general practices and previously stored by Curtin University on behalf of the WA Primary Health Alliance.
 This data has been erased from the University’s servers to the full extent that is technically practicable.